CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ## Registration

-If you install your first Rack Controller on the same system as the Region Controller, as is the case when you install the full "maas" ubuntu package, it will be automatically accepted by default (but not yet configured, see below).
+If you install your first Rack Controller on the same system as the Region Controller, as is the case when you install the full "maas" Ubuntu package, it will be automatically accepted by default (but not yet configured, see below).
 Any other Rack Controllers you set up will show up automatically after they have been manually added to MAAS.